poviolabs/PovioKit/PovioKit/Classes/Utilities/Broadcast/README.md

 }
 ```

-Subsribing to keyboard notifications is as easy as:
+Subscribing to keyboard notifications is as easy as:

 ```Swift
 let keyboardBrodcast = KeyboardBroadcast()